tobias-weiss-ai-xr/opendesk-edu/docs/baseline-requirements.md

 While this can be answered by each component that will be in the spotlight for the suppliers, we also need an aligned overall picture for openDesk that at least has the platform-specific user lifecycle and cross-application interfaces in focus.

-Note: The topics of availability, integrity, and confidentiality of personal data are also being addressed by the IT-Grundschutz module "CON 2".
+Note: The topics of availability, integrity, and confidentiality of personal data are also being addressed by the IT-Grundschutz module "CON.2".
 It has to be ensured that it is not in contradiction to what is being done in the general area of data protection.

 **Reference:** https://gitlab.opencode.de/bmi/opendesk/documentation/datenschutz